gnomeby/swiss-system-chess-tournament/README.md

 * Support colors
 * Link to player fide page
 * Correct ordering for 1 round, enum for titles
+* Show only tournament players in game selects
+* Filter by AJAX right side
+* allow to not have apponent
+* Disable add round if players less than 2
+* Order games by white player names

 #### Most difficult places:
 * Autopairing by rating during round creating

+#### FAQ
+##### Is it suitable for non Swiss system
+Yes.
+In general this system only helps pairing during round creation.
+You can change pairs manually to follow any kind of tournament.
+In this case the system will help you to show results.